patrickjohncyh/FSMD/README.md

 For now, testing is done by simple unit tests from Expecto.
 In the future, I will add FsCheck to do randomised testing, which is good in catching corner cases in parsing.

+The functions that have been tested are:
+* `BlockIdentifier`
+* `LRefHandler`
+* `BlockParser`

 Some problems are faced with Expecto when I try to do unit testing on own record types, for some reason it works on F# Interactive but doesn't pass in Expecto.
+This is encountered in BlockParser.
 Some problem with whitespace it seems.

 Nevertheless, markdown is a language that has many ambiguity in it, which is a price for being a human-readable